Boron and Testosterone – A Scientific Review of Effects & Benefits

-When you are looking for a quality boron supplement, don’t forget that boron is often listed under different names.
+When you are looking for a quality supplement, don’t forget that it is often listed under different names.

 Try Sodium borate and Boric acid (most commonly in medicines), Sodium tetraborate, Boric oxide, Decaborane, Tetraborate, Atomic number 5, Borate, Boron citrate/aspartate/glycinate, Supplemental Boron, Calcium Borogluconate, Calcium fructopyranose borate, or sometimes Calcium fructoborate.

 There is no prescribed daily allowance for boron since we don’t yet know what its essential roles are in the body.